 Bonus… the festivals great in the rain because most people leave and the lines for food will be super short!

-So go back, and lounge around while you wait for the storm to pass!
-If the storm is really bad (like 2-3 days worth of rain) Disney has been known to add extra events at the resorts and even bring characters around.
+So go back to the Hotel, and lounge around while you wait for the storm to pass!
+If the storm is really bad (like 2-3 days worth of rain) Disney has been known to add extra events at the Resorts and even bring Characters around.
 Ask at the front desk if they have anything planned for the rain, you might be pleasantly surprised!

 Orrrr you could totally take a nap and then stay up late, taking advantage of those extra magic hours.
 It sounds like a win to me!